PistachioPony/gamesparks-docs/Tutorials/Database Access and Cloud Storage/Creating Game Collection Indices.md

 Indexes on collections allow MongoDB to process queries more efficiently and will speed up the time it takes to execute your Cloud Code scripts.
 For queries that don't use an index, MongoDB must scan all documents in a collection for documents that match the query.
 For large collections this can be an expensive operation.
 In this 'how to' guide we will create a custom collection and add an index to it via a Cloud Code script.

-## Creating an index
+## Creating an Index

-First lets create a runtime collection using the [NoSQL Explorer](/Documentation/NoSQL Explorer.md).
-Navigate to the *NoSQL* page in the developer portal and select the *Create* tab.
-Enter a name for your collection and select the Runtime collection type.
-Press the Submit button to create your custom collection.
+First lets create a runtime collection using the [NoSQL Explorer](/Documentation/NoSQL Explorer.md):

+*1.* Navigate to the *NoSQL* page in the developer portal and select the *Create* tab.

+*2.* Enter a name for your collection and select the Runtime collection type.

+*3.* Press the Submit button to create your custom collection.

 ![](img/CustomIndex/1.png)

 This will have created a new collection called script.playerChatHistory which your game can use to store data custom in.
-For this example lets assume that this collection contains documents that look like this:
+For this example, let's assume that this collection contains documents that look like this:

 ```
     {